brainflow-dev/brainflow/docs/SupportedBoards.rst

 - Windows
 - May also work on Raspberry PI, if you replace libunicorn.so by library provided by Unicorn for Raspberry PI

+Steps to Setup:

+- Connect the dongle
+- Make sure that you paired Unicorn device with PC using provided dongle instead built-in Bluetooth

 Board Spec:

 - num eeg channels: 8